rauf322/blink-copilot/README.md

    file opening.
 3. Supports multiple completion candidates and automatically retries if a request fails.
-4. Automatically refreshes the completion list when the cursor moves.
+4. Automatically refreshes Copilot suggestion items when the cursor moves.
 5. Add debounce to avoid excessive requests to Copilot.
 6. Utilizes the latest GitHub Copilot LSP API, resulting in less preprocessing and better performance compared to similar plugins.